nicciniamh/spacehog/Readme.md

 ## Quiet Mode
 By default, *spacehog* displays it's progress/status when scanning directories.
 To prevent this, use gthe --quiet option.
 This is useful if you want a report generrated.

+## Customizing
+The file, default.ini, contains message texts and tokens to be replaced at runtime.
+These texts can be changed to customize the texts or even change to another language.

 ## Examples
 `spacehog --count=5 ~/Code` counts the top five directories in *~/Code*